Juvenile Defense Attorney San Diego

 If the child is found guilty, then the judge determines appropriate punishment at a deposition hearing.
 Although the goal of the juvenile justice system is rehabilitation, those who are found guilty have to face certain sanctions.
 Sanctions may include fines, community service, and probation.

-Since the criminal charges can be serious, the child can have a legal representative at all phases of the case.
-It is a good idea that the minor has a lawyer at the start of the case so he or she can get ready for the detention hearing and attempt to convince the judge that the child will not be a threat to the community if his parents are allowed to monitor him under strict conditions.
+Since the criminal charges can be serious, children can have legal representatives at all phases of the juvenile cases.
+It is a good idea that the minor has a San Diego, CA, juvenile defense attorney at the start of the case.
+That way, he or she can get ready for the detention hearing and attempt to convince the judge that the child will not be a threat to the community if his parents are allowed to monitor him under strict conditions.